joshamilton/Hamilton_acI_2017/manuscript/manuscript.md

 &nbsp;

 Seed compounds of members of the acI lineage. __(A)__ Auxotrophies and nutrient sources, not including peptides and glycosides. __(B)__ Peptides and glycosides.
 These compounds represent those inferred from genome annotations, rather than the seed compounds themselves.
-In panel (B), the intensity of the color indicates the log2 RPKM of the encoding gene cluster.
+In panel (B), the intensity of the color indicates the log2 fold-change relative to the median of the encoding gene cluster.
 For compounds acted upon by multiple gene clusters, the percentile of the most highly-expressed cluster was chosen.

 &nbsp;